 The speed of obtaining the result: Braces are the best option if one wishes their teeth to be repositioned as soon as possible.
-Invisalign is the lesser functional option for people who prefer aesthetics over functionality.
+Invisalign is an option for people who prefer aesthetics over functionality.

-- Malocclusion: Invisalign doesn't have the ability to correct the extreme malocclusion.
+Malocclusion: Invisalign can't correct extreme malocclusion.
 Braces are preferred for this purpose.

 Choosing between braces and Invisalign is entirely up to what the person wants.
 If one is ready to compromise on functionality over aesthetics, then Invisalign would be a good option.
-However, braces have been proven to provide the best result with respect to dental repositioning.
-Braces are the best option to bring about changes related to horizontal movement, vertical movement, back tooth bite and uprighting root movement of teeth.
+However, braces have been proven to provide the best result for dental repositioning.
+Braces are the best option to bring about changes related to horizontal movement, vertical movement, back tooth bite, and uprighting root movement of teeth.
 Only an experienced and efficient dentist can give you the correct advice on choosing the right one according to the dental requirement.

 Call us at 408-275-0768 or schedule an appointment with our dental professionals at our office in San Jose, CA.